top of page

 Beyond the Job Sites: Life Lessons and Lasting Impressions

-From the I Believe Program classes and his day with Tom, Corey learned the importance of presenting himself well through clear communication, a strong handshake, confident introductions, and professional behavior.
+From the I Believe & I Achieve program classes and his day with Tom, Corey learned the importance of presenting himself well through clear communication, a strong handshake, confident introductions, and professional behavior.

 "You have to present yourself in a certain way," Corey reflected, noting that good body language and professionalism are important.